 When it comes to pampering yourself with a spa day, there are plenty of luxurious options to choose from in Reno Tahoe.
 But if you’re seeking something a little more on the wild side, a trek to one of the many area hot springs might be just what you’re looking for.
-With options ranging from rustic resorts to remote, find the hot spring that’s calling your name.
+With options ranging from hot spring resorts to remote natural pools, it’s time to discover the hot springs near Reno Tahoe that are calling your name.

-So you want to embark on a hot spring adventure?
-Be ready for an experience MUCH different than a spa day at a downtown resort.
+So you want to embark on a Reno Tahoe hot springs adventure?
+Be ready for an experience much different than a day of spa treatments at a downtown resort.
 But don’t worry, with some preparation, you’ll be a hot spring junky in no time.
 Just keep these things in mind before you go.